Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Abstract

 \section{Abstract}

 We consider a point cloud $X_n := \{ \x_1, \dots, \x_n \}$ uniformly distributed on the flat torus $\T^d : = \R^d / \Z^d $, and construct a geometric graph on the cloud by connecting points that are within distance $\veps$ of each other.
-We let $\mathcal{P}(X_n)$ be the space of probability measures on $X_n$ and endow it with a discrete Wasserstein distance $W_n$ as introduced independently in \cite{Zhou} and \cite{Maas} for general finite Markov chains.
+We let $\mathcal{P}(X_n)$ be the space of probability measures on $X_n$ and endow it with a discrete Wasserstein distance $W_n$ as introduced independently in \cite{Zhou,Maas, Mielke_2011} for general finite Markov chains.
 We show that as long as $\veps= \veps_n$ decays towards zero slower than an explicit rate depending on the level of uniformity of $X_n$, then the space $(\mathcal{P}(X_n), W_n)$ converges in the Gromov-Hausdorff sense towards the space of probability measures on $\T^d$ endowed with the Wasserstein distance.
+The analysis presented in this paper is a first step in the study of stability of evolution equations defined over random point clouds as the number of points grows to infinity.